Nokku-Organization/CI-CD/1.source-control/github/README.md

  $git clone git@github.com:Nokku-Organization/CI-CD.git
 - use ssh link to clone the git-path

+- git config --global user.name "Your Name"
+- git config --global user.email you@example.com

+You need to remote server as using
+$git remote add origin https://github.com/Nokku-Organization/machine-learning.git
+Note: Gives error in using git push, git pull if using in new repo initialised with README.md file.
+IN that case make use of "git pull origin master --allow-unrelated-histories"

 - 2 ways of working with git
 2)or you can create entire new repo and work on
 1)you can clone it via fit-url ,with specific branch and make relaevant changes

 For working with new-repo, above installion and configuration steps need to be taken care.
-Objectives
+Note : dont intialise repo with README.md file when creating repo via console Objectives
 - Initialise a 'webapi' repository
 - Create a README.md file with contents of "NEw development project-1"
 - Add the file to
 - commit the file with commit message
 - Finally push your changes to github

+-$echo "NEw development project-1">README.md
+- $ git add README.md
+- $ git status
+- $ git commit -m "first commit"
+- $ git commit --amend --reset-author //you may fix the identity used for this commit with this command
+- $ Ggit pull origin master //refer above command for adding remote-origin.
+- $ gir puah origin master

 #detailed analysis of happening at beackend